 Finally then, brethren, we request and exhort you in the Lord Jesus, that as you received from us instruction as to how you ought to walk and please God (just as you actually do walk), that you excel still more.1 Thessalonians 4:1(NASB)

 Although the verse begins with the word 'finally', it is by no means Paul's concluding thought, but shows he is transitioning from one section to the next.
-Having finished telling them some personal details of his recent ministry, Paul's thoughts transfer to the spiritual wellbeing of these believers, and he starts exhorting them, to keep putting into practice all the things he's taught them and to excel in their spiritual walk more and more.
-Paul begged and admonished them, by virtue of their mutual union with the Lord Jesus, that they carefully follow his instructions on godly living and apply all they have learned about spiritual matters, so that they please and gratify the Lord.
+Having finished telling them some personal details of his recent ministry, Paul's thoughts transfer to the spiritual wellbeing of these believers, and he starts exhorting them to keep putting into practice all the things he's taught them and to excel in their spiritual walk more and more.
+Paul begs and admonishes them, by virtue of their mutual union with the Lord Jesus, that they carefully follow his instructions on godly living and apply all they have learned about spiritual matters so that they please and gratify the Lord.

-He lovingly addresses these brothers and sisters in Christ as 'brethren', but in his capacity as an authoritative apostle, Paul insisted that they strive even harder for personal holiness, so that they may have a sanctified life that is consecrated to God. "now brethren ...
-You learned from us how you ought to live and to please God.. and in fact you are doing.. so we ask and encourage you in the Lord to do so even more!"
+He lovingly addresses these brothers and sisters in Christ as 'brethren', but in his capacity as an authoritative apostle, Paul insists that they strive even harder for personal holiness so that they may have a sanctified life that is consecrated to God: "Now brethren, You learned from us how you ought to live and to please God, and in fact you are doing, so we ask and encourage you in the Lord to do so even more!"

-Paul had previously taught them all these issues.. that we are not called to impurity but to sanctification, and anyone who violates these instructions is defying God Himself.
-But Paul also knew that a timely reminder about walking in truth and living a sanctified life in the eyes of our heavenly Father, is often needful!
+Paul had previously taught them that they were not called to impurity but to sanctification, and anyone who violates these instructions is defying God Himself.
+But Paul also knew that a timely reminder about walking in truth and living a sanctified life in the eyes of our Heavenly Father, is often needful!

-Loving Father, what a wonderful privilege that You should call such a person as me into your own kingdom and into Your glory.
-In the power of the Holy Spirit, I ask You to guide and direct me today in all that I say and think and do.
+Loving Father, what a wonderful privilege that You should call such a person as me into your own kingdom, and into Your glory.
+In the power of the Holy Spirit, I ask You to guide and direct me today, in all that I say and think and do.
 I pray I may live a sanctified life and walk in a worthy manner that brings glory to You.
-Keep me mindful of Paul’s teachings on living a spiritual life and may I be a witness of Your grace to all with whom I come in contact - this I ask in the name of Jesus Christ, AMEN.
+Keep me mindful of Paul’s teachings on living a spiritual life, and may I be a witness of Your grace to all with whom I come in contact.
+In Jesus' name, AMEN.